mengmouli/AIOpsD_examples/README.md

 If you are already familiar with Python virtual environments,
 you may create and activate `.venv` in your preferred way.

-Otherwise, follow the instructions below.

-Set it up before running the code.
+Otherwise, follow the instructions below to set it up before running the code.

 ---